ECCC-ASTD-MRD/xrec/README.md

 - binary named xrec
 - setup file named setup-xrec.dot
-- XOAS-config file.
+- XREC-config file.
 It displays a summary of the compiler and flags used

 ## Running xrec